ra559/cis106/Notes: What is markdown.md

 ### Comments

-there is no way to underline text because on the web underline signifies a link
+There is no way to underline text because on the web underline signifies a link